 Between lesson plans, dozens of papers to grade, seven different classes often with 30+ students each, outside-of-class “chaperone” duties PLUS an unpaid soccer coaching position, I was worn out at the end of each week.

 Then one night I sat down and totalled it all up.
 Taking into account all the hours I was putting in, I was making about $8/hour — with a college degree.
 Talk about depressing!
+I was living paycheck to paycheck and it didn’t look like there was an end in sight.

 The trouble was, I knew next to nothing…

 So, I looked around and found a book called “The Millionaire Next Door.”
 And that book would change my life.
 It set me on a quest, and in the next year or so I got my foot into the financial services industry at a small financial planning firm.
-From there I went to grad school at night, earned an MBA, and then a CFP® (Certified Financial Planner).
+From there I went to grad school at night, earned an MBA, and then my CFP® certification (Certified Financial Planner).
 I learned by doing, and started investing in real estate, stocks, bonds, and eventually even my own business.

 Now I’m mid-thirties and well on my way to financial independence.
 I’m certainly not rich, but I have a plan to acheive my goals and am making progress every month.
 More importantly, on a daily basis I get to see behind the scenes of the finances of executives, CEOs, and entreprenuers.
 I see the tactics and strategies that the rich use to build wealth, and I also see the pitfalls that even the wealthy sometimes fall into.

-So, the purpose for this site is to hopefully to help others along on the same journey, and to explore these topics together.
+So, the purpose for this site is to hopefully to help other young professionals along on the same journey, and to explore these topics together.
 I’ve been so blessed that I hope to give back a little through this site.
 Please note, nothing on this site is intended to be personal financial advice–just my own thoughts, views and experiences.
 Please do your own research before making any financial decision, and consult with the appropriate professional when needed.

 P.S.
 The lawyers want me to include this disclaimer. 😉